Dexesttp/town-of-spirals/things.md

 ## Ideas

+## Stats
+games played, win-loss ratio, number of times you've been a tist, number of times you've been broken, most owned player, player you've been the most owned by and so on
+ A win is +5, a loss is -2

 ### Some dialogues
 X has been voted guilty by the town, and is now Broken.
 Not that they're complaining anymore.
 You got brainwashed!
 Your mind now belongs to another!